Preschool Field Officer (PSFO) Service

 WHAT IS THE EARLY CHILDHOOD APPROACH (NDIS)?

 The ECA is designed to promote learning, development, wellbeing and participation in the community.
-This is done in partnership with the family, and with the family’s permission, any key people in the child’s life e.g. their Teacher/Educator.
-This is a FREE service.
+This is done in partnership with the family, and any key people in the child’s life e.g. their Teacher/Educator.

-The Early Childhood Approach support aims to:
+The ECA support aims to:

 • promote the child’s learning, development and ability to participate in family, early childhood education and care settings and broader community life